Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 Nine Lives are the stories.
 Real close calls told plainly.
 Security lessons that stick because they read like stories, not CVE numbers.

-It works with any agent framework that accepts a system prompt — which is all of them.
-OpenClaw, Nanobot, LangChain, CrewAI, AutoGen, Claude Code, or anything custom.
+Compile and Prove target Claude Code today.
+The standing orders still work with any agent framework that accepts a system prompt — OpenClaw, Nanobot, LangChain, CrewAI, AutoGen, or anything custom — as guidance, not as a compiled, proven wall.

 Curiosity Cat provides close calls, not death notices.